Green Building Requirements

 - Reduction of Stormwater Pollution: All construction projects must manage stormwater pollution.
 The Stormwater Requirements Overview summarizes the onsite stormwater treatment and required checklists for projects based on the quantity of impervious surface that they create or replace.

 - Protecting Health of Creeks: Requirements vary depending on project scope and distance from the creek.
-The City has developed a Creeks Map that depicts open and culverted creeks available at the Creeks Ordinance website.
+The City has consolidated information on the locations of open and culverted creeks and their regulations at the Creeks Ordinance website.

 - Fixing Leaks in Sewer Laterals: Required for remodeling projects and when properties are sold, see Sewer lateral replacement.

-- East Bay Municipal Utility District (EBMUD) Section 31 Water Efficiency Regulations: All applicants for new and expanded service are required to comply, see EBMUD Water Efficiency Checklist.*
+- East Bay Municipal Utility District (EBMUD) Section 31 Water Efficiency Regulations: All applicants for new and expanded service are required to comply, see EBMUD Section 31: Water Efficiency Requirements* and overview information at EBMUD Water Conservation Review Regulations.

 - Bay Friendly Basics Landscape Requirements: Required for all new and renovated irrigated landscape over 2,500 square feet.
-The Bay-Friendly Basics represents the 9 required practices from the Bay-Friendly Landscape Scorecard, see Bay Friendly Checklist.*
+The Bay-Friendly Basics Landscape Checklist represents the 9 required practices from the Bay-Friendly Landscape Scorecard, see Bay Friendly Checklist.* Additional resources are available through the Bay-Friendly

 Waste: Conservation and reuse of building materials and recycling construction and demolition debris saves valuable resources and landfill space.